 What We Do

-Children’s Trust Fund Alliance is the national membership organization for state Children’s Trust and Prevention Funds.
+Children’s Trust Fund Alliance, formerly known as the National Alliance of Children’s Trust and Prevention Funds, is the national membership organization for state children’s trust funds.

 The Alliance promotes and supports strong partnerships with parents through meaningful roles, structures and ongoing partnerships.